ElisabettaCarrara/yarn-recipes/README.md

 ## ROADMAP

 - Correct plugin heaader and READMI file - **DONE**
-- Including a check for dependencies
-- Including a check for the WP version to make sure that the plugin can't be activated on an unsupported version (the plugin need the function register_block_pattern to work properly, this was introduced in WP 5.5.0).
+- Including a check for the WP version to make sure that the plugin can't be activated on an unsupported version (the plugin need the function register_block_pattern to work properly, this was introduced in WP 5.5.0). **Is it enough to include the require at least 5.5 in the plugin header or should I have a code to check for it also inside the plugin itself?**
-- Including a check to verify if EDD is installed and active on the site to make sure the Sell Yarn Recipes block pattern can work properly (I evaluated to include this using a library, but decided against that, I will adapts [this code instead: ](https://github.com/TukuToi/toolwine-rewievs-and-ratings/blob/2ad0e2ef407b00f3a8f4a81f45ca5ff84612d6f3/includes/class-tw-rar-activator.php).
+- Including a check for dependencies to verify if EDD is installed and active on the site to make sure the Sell Yarn Recipes block pattern can work properly (I evaluated to include this using a library at first, but decided against that, I will adapts [this code instead: ](https://github.com/TukuToi/toolwine-rewievs-and-ratings/blob/2ad0e2ef407b00f3a8f4a81f45ca5ff84612d6f3/includes/class-tw-rar-activator.php) - to understand how to do this properly I am studying [this guide: ](https://waclawjacek.com/check-wordpress-plugin-dependencies/) in detail among others.
+This check has to be included before the block patterns registration to make sure it can execute the block patterns logic afterwards.
-- Include the Sell Yarn Recipes, Needles and Yarns block patterns in the plugin
+- Include the Sell Yarn Recipes, Needles and Yarns block patterns in the plugin when the dependencies check has been included
 - Set up a structure for testing the plugin
-- Eventually releasing the plugin
+- Eventually releasing the plugin and submitting it to WP repo

 This is a project I am doing to learn how to structure a plugin the correct way and to gain confidence by writing something very basic.